 In the summer, all locals roam south to Costa da Caparica.
 The popular beach area is also the location for one of the top summer music festivals in the main Lisbon area, Sol da Caparica.
 With dozens of beaches stretching for almost 15 miles, space is not an issue.
 All frequent beachgoers will have a say at which one is the best, but Praia da Sereia (also known for the local café’s name, Waikiki) frequently makes the lists of the best Lisbon beaches for its family-friendly atmosphere.

 While a windy beach may ruin the day for some, for surfers it means time well spent riding the waves.
 That’s what the beaches at Guincho are: the perfect location to surf, kitesurf, and windsurf, less than 40 minutes from Lisbon.
 Surfers of all ages and expertise levels roam here all year.

 A 45-minute drive from Lisbon, Sesimbra is the perfect beach destination for weekend trips.
 It’s probably off the scope of a Lisbon beach, but it’s worth the trip for the picturesque town and the fresh seafood restaurants steps away from the sand—a great excuse to stay for dinner.
-There are options for all budgets and all culinary tastes, but they all source their fish locally.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+There are options for all budgets and all culinary tastes, but they all source their fish locally.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Sandra Henriques is a freelance web content writer and travel blogger born in the Azores and based in Lisbon for 20+ years.
 Since 2014 she’s been blogging about travel, culture, and the people she meets in between at Tripper, a blog on sustainable cultural tourism.